Absinthe Brasserie Review, San Francisco

 Mojito ($9) was strong, balanced, they definitely know how to make drinks here.

-French onion soup gratinee ($5) was recommended by the server.
-Very well done, cheesy, hot, not salty, one of the better versions around here.
+French onion soup gratinee ($5 cup) was recommended by the server.
+Very well done, cheesy, hot, not salty, one of the better versions around the San Francisco Area.

 Soft garlic pretzels, Vermont cheddar Morna ($8) were stellar.
-Freshly baked and bathed in garlic oil.
-Excellent dip.
+Freshly baked, and bathed in garlic oil.
+Excellent dipping sauce.
+These remind us of the Garlic Knots at A Slice of New York in San Jose.

 Liberty farms duck breast coffee crust, wild rice hash, roasted almonds, bloomsdale spinach, huckleberry jus ($30) was cooked to a nice medium rare.
 Lots of long grain wild rice.
 The sauce was not too sweet.
 Interesting rectangular cutting style.

-Absinthe hamburger Storm Hill Angus beef, aïoli, baby lettuces, red onion, house-made pickles, french fries ($15) fried egg ($1.5) is known to be one of the best burgers in the City.
+Absinthe hamburger Storm Hill Angus beef, aïoli, baby lettuces, red onion, house-made pickles, french fries ($15) optional fried egg ($1.5) is known to be one of the best burgers in the City.
 Wow, it definitely hit the target.
-Large possibly 1/3 to 1/2 pound patty, high quality bun, and a nice runny egg.
+Large possibly 1/3 to 1/2 pound patty made of excellent meat, high quality bun, and a nice runny egg.
 The fries are thin and super crunchy.
-While we don’t consider this a typical burger, hard core fans need to try this one.
+While we don’t consider this a typical burger (it is expensive), hard core fans need to try this one.

 Market selection of beef, all served with sour cream-leek whipped potatoes, broccoli, Worcestershire jus 7oz Grilled black angus bistro filet ($28) was very tender with nice flavors.
 Sure to satisfy meat lovers, although portion size was on the small side.
 At least this leaves you room for dessert.